JL-Sec/VLAN-Tastic/README.md

 ## VLAN File Examples
 Sample file format for static IPs (e.g., 1, 20, 24, 500 are VLAN IDs.
 The last octet defines the static IP — e.g., 10.0.0.7/24 assigns 10.0.0.7 as the static IP.
 The gateway is inferred automatically.)

-\nEach line contains a VLAN ID followed by a static IP in CIDR notation.
+Each line contains a VLAN ID followed by a static IP in CIDR notation.
 The last octet of the IP address is what gets assigned to the VLAN interface.

-\nFor example, in the file below: 10 192.168.10.7/24 → VLAN 10 will have the IP 192.168.10.7, and the gateway is determined automatically.
+For example, in the file below: 10 192.168.10.7/24 → VLAN 10 will have the IP 192.168.10.7, and the gateway is determined automatically.

 ## Static:
 ### file.txt